ryancoe/capytaine/docs/theory_manual/theory.rst

 ----------------

 The partial differential equation can be rewritten as a boundary integral problem.
-Let us introduce the Green function :math:`G(\xi, \cdot)`, which is solution of the partial differential equation:
+Let us introduce the Green function :math:`G(\xi, \cdot)`, which is the solution of the partial differential equation:

 .. math::
    \nabla^2_x G(\xi, x) = \delta(\xi - x), \qquad \forall x,